 COVID-19 Response Plan

-Have the symptomatic person immediately wear a medical (surgical) mask (if not available, they should properly wear a well-constructed and well-fitting non-medical mask).
+Have the symptomatic person immediately wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).

 Immediately isolate the symptomatic person from others in a designated area or room.